-Shaving soaps made their first appearance in the fourteenth century and were extremely popular until World War I, when shaving creams became widely available.
-Until today shaving soaps still remain in high esteem with shavers who savor the traditional aspect of the wet shaving experience.
+Shaving soaps made their first appearance in the 14th century and were the only choice for shaving men until World War I, when shaving creams became widely available.
+Until today shaving soaps still remain in high esteem with shavers who savor the traditional aspect of the wet shaving experience, and with men who appreciate having a bit more control over one of the most important products used in a shaving regimen.
+It also happens to be long lasting, a good value, and no more difficult to use than canned shaving gels or creams.

 What Makes For A Quality Shaving Soap?

-A quality shaving soap contains a high level of fat (vegetable or tallow) and glycerin.
-Glycerin, derived from vegetable oil, is important because it serves as a humectant, which locks in water and hydrates the skin.
-It is also an efficient emollient because it softens the beard and leaves the skin smooth and moisturized.
+Fat & Glycerin Content.
+The best quality shaving soap contains a high level of fat (vegetable or tallow) and glycerin.
+Glycerin, ideally derived from vegetable oil, is important because it serves as a humectant, which locks in water and hydrates the skin.
+It is also an efficient emollient because it softens the beard and leaves the skin smooth and moisturized while creating an effective barrier between the blade and your skin.
 The fat content is essential because it provides the necessary lubrication and protection for the skin during the shaving process so that the blade glides over the surface of the skin without irritating or nicking it.
+The higher the fat and glycerin levels, the better the lather in most cases.
+Ideally, the soap should have a fat content of at least 30 to 50 percent, though it can be hard to determine based on the label alone as ingredients lack percentages and are listed by their chemical names.
+The best indication of high fat and glycerin content is a rich lather that coats the skin thickly and lubricates effectively without requiring pressure; your skin should also feel soft and moisturized after shaving, rather than tight or dry.
+Good quality soaps are often milled multiple times, such as a “triple-milled” soap, which increases the profuseness of the lather and produces very creamy foam.
+Aside from reading reviews and seeking out tested and recommended products (see our list below), experimentation is usually the only way to test the fat and glycerin levels of a soap.

 |Brand||Average Price||Where to Buy||Weight||Price per Ounce / 30 grams||Rating 0 -5||Country of Origin|